Harvest Fund Management: Harvest USA

-In 2012 HFM became the first China-based asset manager to create a joint venture with a US partner, forming Harvest USA.
+In 2012, HFM became the first China-based asset manager to create a joint venture with a US partner, forming Harvest USA.
 Harvest USA is the exclusive distributor of Harvest mutual funds in North America.
 Harvest USA's first product in the United States is the Harvest Funds Intermediate Bond that was launched on 02/27/2013.

 U.S. Listed ETFs with Deutsche Bank

 Deutsche Asset & Wealth Management launched the db X-trackers Harvest CSI 300 China A-Shares Fund (NYSE ticker: ASHR), on Wednesday 6 November 2013.
 The exchange-traded fund (ETF) offers a direct investment opportunity in China's mainland market (A Shares).
 The fund is able to access the mainland markets via the RQFII system.
 Deutsche Asset & Wealth Management utilizes Harvest Fund Management's Qualified Foreign Institutional Investor quota to provide foreign access.

 BHR Partners

-BHR Partners is a private investment firm founded in 2013 with Harvest and Bohai Industrial Investment Fund Management Co. each holding 30% shares, and two U.S. firms, Rosemont Seneca and Boston-based Thornton Group as a pair, owning a 30% stake.
+BHR Partners is a private investment firm founded in 2013 with Harvest and Bohai Industrial Investment Fund Management Co. each holding 30% shares, and two U.S. firms, Rosemont Seneca (formerly owned by Hunter Biden and Devon Archer) and Boston-based Thornton Group as a pair, owning a 30% stake.
 Yuan investments in the fund were converted to U.S. dollars through Shanghai Free-Trade Zone, facilitating yuan offshore investment.
 In 2014, BHR made an approximately RMB4 billion investment in "the segregation and capitalization of Sinopec Group's non-oil business into Sinopec Marketing Corporation".
 In 2015, it invested in Henniges Automotive with strategic partner, AVIC Auto.
 Other investments included China General Nuclear, 3Bio Inc., and Didi Taxi.

 In November, 2016, BHR bought a minority interest in African copper mine Tenke Fungurume Mining S.A. for $1.14 billion in cash.
 China Molybdenum Co. is purchasing the majority interest from Freeport-McMoran and the Democratic Republic of the Congo, where the mine is located, owns the remaining 20% of the mine.